How to Write the Research Paper Conclusion - Step-by-Step

 Here’s what you should do:

-- Restate your research problem or hypothesis in different words than you used in the introduction.
+- Restate your research problem or hypothesis in different words than you used in the research paper introduction.
 Do not copy and paste it, but rather paraphrase it using synonyms or alternative expressions.
 Make sure that you maintain the same meaning and tone as the original thesis.

 - Reinforce your hypothesis by showing how your main points support it.
 You can use words or phrases such as "this shows that", "this proves that", "this demonstrates that", or "this confirms that" to link your main points to your thesis and show how they validate your argument.